nhatdm22022537/iai-hackathon-2023-backend/README.md

 ```

 #### Event `post-ready`
-Post the current user ready status to the server.
+Post the current user's ready status to the server.

 There are 3 values possible:
 - `0`: User is not ready yet/cancel ready (needs to press ready button).